carpentries/instructor-training/_episodes/20-checkout.md

 ---

 During this period after lunch, we will be talking about some of the nuts and bolts of getting involved in The Carpentries.
-First, we will discuss what actions you'll need to take after this training to become a fully certified Instructor.
+First, we will discuss what actions you will need to take after this training to become a fully certified Instructor.
 After that, we will address any questions about The Carpentries organization, running workshops, and getting involved in the community in other ways.